 This maple roast chicken recipe is my ultimate go-to dish, and it just about makes itself, all in one pan.
 The drippings are used to make the best gravy ever.
 It’s so good that I could open up Sweet Paul’s Gravy Joint.
 You’re going to want to eat it by the spoonful.
 I always try to use organic chicken: You can taste the difference.–Paul Lowe

-Pancakes are swell, but breakfast hasn’t got an exclusive on maple syrup—especially not when this maple roast chicken is in the house.
-And don’t you dare even think of letting a single drop of the gravy go to waste.
+Pancakes are swell, but breakfast doesn’t have an exclusive on maple syrup—especially not when this maple roast chicken is in the house.
+And don’t you dare even think of letting a single drop of the maple-y gravy go to waste because if we had our druthers, we would perpetually be in maple season.
 We’ve been daydreaming about what else we’d do with this gravy, and thus far we’re having a difficult time imagining anything besides mopping it up with buttermilk biscuits.
 But we know there are more options than that, so if you care to share what tickles your fancy, let us know in a comment below.

 - 15 fingerling potatoes